 Good discipline and effective learning

 Our school aims to provide a positive learning environment during every lesson.
 Students who disrupt the learning of others can be removed from the normal school routine until they are prepared to contribute positively to the learning outcomes of the class.
-An important part of the welfare system is communication.
 Students experiencing difficulties can be identified by the classroom teachers and/or the year advisor.

-The school counsellors provide a strong base to assist students to improve their learning experiences.
-A Student Support Team consisting of the Head Teacher/Welfare, the senior executive, the support teacher, careers adviser and counsellors regularly meet to work out how students needing help can be successfully guided.
+The school counsellor and student support officer provide a strong base to assist students to improve their learning experiences.
+A Student Support Team consisting of the Head Teacher Welfare, Head Teacher Teaching and Learning, Head Teacher Student Engagement, the senior executive, the support teacher, careers adviser, counsellor, and student support officer regularly meet to discuss supporting students.

 School uniform is enforced.
 The students are proud of the school and display their correct uniform with pride.

-Behaviour which involves harassment, abuse, or interferes with the safety of others is not tolerated.
+Behaviour which involves harassment, abuse, interferes with the safety of others or is harmful is not tolerated.
 As are actions which aid or abet these behaivours.
 Teachers will impose direct consequences for such behaviour while aiming to bring restitution to the situation.
+Certain behaviours may require immediate suspension.

-For any further information, please contact the school by calling the school on 9521 2099.
+For any further information, please contact by calling the school on 9521 2099.

 The Peer Support program is currently running in 470 secondary schools.
 Year 10 students are trained to become leaders of a small group of Year 7 students at the Peer Support Camp at the end of Year 10.